Skip to main content

 Intermediate

-For the individual with stable cardiovascular disease, the conversation around hormonal optimization protocols moves into a more detailed and analytical phase.
-This stage is defined by a clinical risk-benefit analysis, grounded in recent, high-quality evidence.
 The central piece of evidence shaping modern clinical practice is the TRAVERSE (Testosterone Replacement Therapy for Assessment of Long-term Vascular Events and Efficacy Response in Hypogonadal Men) trial.
-This large-scale, randomized, placebo-controlled study was specifically designed to address the long-standing questions about the cardiovascular safety of in a population of middle-aged and older men with symptomatic hypogonadism and pre-existing cardiovascular disease or a high risk of developing it.
+This large-scale, randomized, placebo-controlled study was specifically designed to address the long-standing questions about the cardiovascular safety of testosterone therapy in a population of middle-aged and older men with symptomatic hypogonadism and pre-existing cardiovascular disease or a high risk of developing it.

 The TRAVERSE trial’s primary finding was one of reassurance regarding major adverse cardiovascular events (MACE), which is a composite measure of death from a cardiovascular cause, non-fatal heart attack, and non-fatal stroke.
 The study found that testosterone therapy was “non-inferior” to placebo, meaning it did not increase the risk of these major events over the study period.
-This was a significant finding, as it provided a degree of confidence for prescribing testosterone to men with stable ischemic heart disease who were previously considered a high-risk group.
-It suggested that for the most feared cardiovascular outcomes, testosterone therapy did not appear to add significant danger when administered and monitored correctly.

 Beyond Major Events What Are the Other Risks

-A deeper analysis of data reveals a more complex picture.
+A deeper analysis of the TRAVERSE trial data reveals a more complex picture.
 While the therapy did not increase the risk of heart attacks or strokes, it was associated with a statistically significant higher incidence of other serious medical issues.
 Understanding these secondary findings is absolutely essential for any cardiac patient considering this treatment, as they represent the most relevant risks for this specific population.

 The key secondary findings included: